-The best way to lose your passport is while you’re in the airport.
-The shuffle through security is a sure way to lay it down or stick it in a pocket and have that exhilerating moment of panic.
+The best way to lose your passport is while you’re at the airport.
+The shuffle through security is a sure way to lay it down or stick it in a pocket and have that exhilarating moment of panic.

 Before you leave home, make sure that you have copies of your passport and carry them separately from your actual passport.

-When you have your passport out, pay attention, be mindful, put it away as soon as possible-even if you’re standing barefooot in the security line being rushed through screening.
-I don’t let anyone hurry me along before my passport is securely in it’s proper place.
+When you have your passport out, pay attention, be mindful, put it away as soon as possible even if you’re standing barefoot in the security line being rushed through screening.
+I don’t let anyone hurry me along before my passport is securely in its proper place.
 No questions asked.
 I can’t encourage you enough to get into that kind of habit.